Translation of crecer in English:

 enalgo to grow insth ha ido creciendo en hermosura she has continued to grow in beauty

 - se creció hacia el final de la corrida his performance became more impressive toward(s) the end of the fight el equipo se crece en los partidos coperos the team rises to the challenge in cup gamescrecerse

-antealgo/algn hay gente que se crece ante el peligro some people rise to the occasion o come into their own when faced with danger
+antealgo/algn hay gente que se crece ante el peligro some people rise to the occasion o/or come into their own when faced with danger

 What do you find interesting about this word or phrase?